Markov $\alpha$-Potential Games: Approximation algorithms and Nash-regret analysis

-and their maximum improvement of smoothed \(Q\)-function value in comparison to current policy: If the maximum improvement $\Delta_i^{(t)}(s) \leq 0$ for all $i \in I$ and all $s \in S$, then the algorithm terminates and returns the current policy profile $\pi^{(t)}$.
-Otherwise, the algorithm chooses a tuple of player and state $(\imax, \smax)$ associated with the maximum improvement value $\Delta_i^{(t)}(s)$, and updates the policy of player $\imax$ in state $\smax$ with the one-stage best response strategy.\footnote{Any tie breaking rule can be used here if the maximum improvement is achieved by more than one tuple.} The policies of all other players and other states remain unchanged.
+and its maximum improvement of smoothed \(Q\)-function value in comparison to current policy is {Note that computing \(\Delta_i^{(t)}\) is straightforward as the maximization in \eqref{eq:max_improv} is attained at \(\text{BR}_{i}^{(t)}(s)\) (cf. \eqref{eq: SmoothedBR}).}

+If the maximum improvement $\Delta_i^{(t)}(s) \leq 0$ for all $i \in \playerSet$ and all $s \in S$, then the algorithm terminates and returns the current policy profile $\pi^{(t)}$.
+Otherwise, the algorithm chooses a tuple of player and state $(\imax, \smax)$ associated with the maximum improvement value $\Delta_i^{(t)}(s)$, and updates the policy of player $\imax$ in state $\smax$ with her one-stage best response strategy\footnotemark{}.
+The policies of all other players and other states remain unchanged. \begin{remark} Using entropy regularization in \eqref{eq: SmoothedBR} has several advantages: (i) unlike Algorithm \ref{alg: PolicyGradient}, it avoids projection over simplex which can be costly in large-scale problems; (ii) it ensures that the optimizer is unique. \end{remark}